Chak Bahmanian

 Chak Bahmanian is a village in Shahkot in Jalandhar district of Punjab State, India.
 It is located 10 km from Shahkot, 28 km from Nakodar, 52 km from district headquarter Jalandhar and 178 km from state capital Chandigarh.
 The village is administrated by a sarpanch who is an elected representative of village as per Panchayati raj (India).

 Transport

-Shahkot Malisian station is the nearest train station.
+Shahkot Malsian station is the nearest train station.
 The village is 88 km away from domestic airport in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 113 km away in Amritsar.